dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/11-principal-component-analysis.md

 where $\boldsymbol{M} _{ML} = \boldsymbol{W} _{ML} ^\top \boldsymbol{W} _{ML}  + \sigma^2 _{ML} \boldsymbol{I}_k$.

 - As $\sigma^2 _{ML} \rightarrow 0$, the posterior mean approaches the standard PCA projection $\boldsymbol{ z } =  \boldsymbol{U}  ^\top (\boldsymbol{x}  - \bar{\boldsymbol{x} })$
 - As $\sigma^2 _{ML}> 0$, the posterior mean "shrinks" the solution in magnitude from standard PCA.
-Since we are less certain about the representation when the noise is large. => smaller magnitude??
+Since we are less certain about the representation when the noise is large.